9dots/tech-and-tape/3-5/grade-3-archived/lesson-plans/lesson-1.md

 - [ ] **Model** a round of problem solving with the magnetic characters on the board as a whole class.
 ![sample-code](./lesson-1/images/sample-code.jpeg)

 <note type="tip">Keep a tally on the board of how many solutions we try and throw away - debugging moments.
-This aims to help students reframe wrong answers as debugging moments, moments of progress.</note>
+This aims to help students see wrong answers as debugging moments, moments of progress.</note>

 - [ ] **Group tackle:** In small groups students tackle the challenge using the materials at their desks.
 Pause every 3-5 minutes to troubleshoot as a whole class and reveal hints as needed.
-	- Hint 1: Chicken has to cross the river first.
+	- Hint 1: The chicken has to cross the river first.
 	- Hint 2: A character can cross the river more than once.
 	- Hint 3: The farmer has to take either the chicken or the other item back across the river on his fourth trip.

-<note type="tip">The felt is provided for students to stick their code.
-This also allows you to clip the felt on the board when groups share out their solutions.
+<note type="tip">Students should punch out the character icons and code blocks to help them create a scene and a line of code.
 ![slides-river4](./lesson-1/images/slides-river4.jpeg)</note>

 <pagebreak/>